 연애 - love & romance

-연인 - person with whom a loving relationship ("deep affection") is established/ her man or his lady
+연인 - person with whom an intimate relationship ("deep affection") is established/ her man or his lady (SO, significant other)

 남친 - Boyfriend, in current usage.